TimotheePremat/PhD/Metrical Analysis/BFM/roland.md

   - But in this line, it seems to be the case, as it requires the excepted 3 syllables long form.
 - l.
 1087: _Nus i avum mult petite cumpaigne . »_
   - Idem.
+- l.
+1104: _Veeir poez , dolente est la rereguarde ;_
+  - Idem l.
+742 and 761.
+- l.
+1178: _De colps ferir , de receivre e de duner !_
+- l.
+1273: _Sansun li dux , il vait ferir l' almaçur ._
+- l.
+1588: _Ambure ocit , ki quel blasme ne quil lot ._
+  - May be apocope in _blasme_
+  - Or may just be ill-formed.
+- l.
+1734: _Einz le vespre mult ert gref la departie . »_
+  - the problem seems to be in the second colon (in a 6ma configuration), so not related to final schwa issues.
+- l.
+1758: _« S' altre le desist , ja semblast grant mençunge ! »_
+  - the problem is in the first colon (in a 4ma configuration).
+It could be due to:
+    - an irregular form _desist_ for _dist_
+    - an apocope on _le_, but this is by far less probable.
+- l.
+1804: _De ço qui calt ? car demuret i unt trop ._
+  - cannot be due to a precocious case of deletion of final -t allowing for elision, because here it is a participle ("demeuré") which form a composed passed form with _unt_.
+- l.
+1879: _Einz deit monie estre en un de cez mustiers ,_

 ## Problems possibly related to final schwas
 This section collects irregularities that are probably/maybe not due to mistakes in the file but to the reality of the line in the manuscript **and** that are probably due to final schwas irregularities.